damianobertolini/radar_lidar_calibration/README.md

 USE AI to not spend ages on it !
 Use whatever you like to code and send us your github link.
 Write 3-4 lines to explain what you have done.
+Hint : All you need to do is find corespondences (the corner reflector in various sensing modalities) and find the best fit transformation with your favorite solver.
+Quick results are more fancy than elaborate GUIs.